drobotun/virustotalapi3/docs/source/intro.rst

                     [-dr]
                     resource

-.. rubric:: positional arguments:
+.. rubric:: Positional arguments

 - ``resource`` - Object that you want to analyse in VirusTotal (file, URL, IP address or domain).

-.. rubric:: optional arguments:
+.. rubric:: Optional arguments

 - ``-h``, ``--help`` - Show help message and exit.
 - ``-fid``, ``--file-id`` - Getting the identifier of the file for further analysis.